elyra-ai/elyra/docs/source/user_guide/runtime-image-conf.md

 	--directory="/tmp/foo"
 ```

-The above example will export all runtime image configurations in the "runtime-image" schema to the "/tmp/foo/runtime-images" directory.
+The above example will export all runtime image configurations to the "/tmp/foo/runtime-images" directory.

 Note that you must specify the `--directory` option.
-If the `--schema-name` option is not specified, runtime image configurations across all schemas will be exported.

-There are two additional flags that can be specified when exporting metadata:
+There are two flags that can be specified when exporting metadata:
 1. To exclude invalid metadata and only export valid metadata, use the `--valid-only` flag.
 2. To clean out the export directory, use the `--clean` flag.
 Using the `--clean` flag in the above example will empty the "/tmp/foo/runtime-images" directory before exporting the metadata.